nerwuuus/portfolio-projects/README.md

 - 3_data_insert_and_table_modify
 - 4_calculations_and_additional_tables

-**I used PostgreSQL pgAdmin4 to create a new database.
-I connected pgAdmin4 with VSCode using 'SQLTools' extension. ** Due to the Excel's poor performance, I decided to use PostgreSQL to manipulate and use 'All activity report'.
+Due to the Excel's poor performance, I decided to use PostgreSQL (pgAdmin4) to manipulate and use 'All activity report'.
 It is much easier and faster to, e.g., filter out needed data and then export it to .csv.

 Steps performed: